PowerCodersOrg/powercoders.org/site/content/volunteer/_index.md

       <a href="/city/zurich/#participant" class="btn waves-effect waves-light
       pwc-red">LAUSANNE</a> <a href="/city/zurich/#participant" class="btn
       waves-effect waves-light pwc-red">ZURICH</a>
-  - header: IT Trainer
+  - header: As an IT Trainer
     text: >-
-      **You support our teachers as assistants.**
+      ###### You support our teachers as assistants.

       Teachers in the classroom are supported by volunteer trainers (2+ half day commitment) to help answer questions from the student group and provide 1:1 support during exercises.

-      If you are an IT professional, like to support our participants solving IT challenges and like to work in teams, join us.
-As well if you like to provide the class with an input of a specific IT theme.
+      If you are an IT professional, would like to support our participants solving IT challenges and like to work in a team, come join us.
+We are also open to suggestions if you would like to provide the class with an input of a specific IT theme.

-      **What to expect**
+      ###### WHAT TO EXPECT

       * A classroom of refugee students eager to learn